 - Charge a fee for late payment.
-Make it clear (on the invoice itself) that if the payment isn’t received by a certain date, you will apply an additional charge.
+Make it clear your invoice payment terms that if the payment isn’t received by a certain date, you will apply an additional charge.

 By following these simple steps, you should be able to avoid many situations where an invoice might otherwise have gone unpaid.
 However, there will still likely be times when a payment isn’t sent as agreed, at which point you will have to reach out to the client directly.

-How to Follow Up With Clients After Sending an Invoice (4 Tips)
+How to Follow Up on an Invoice (4 Tips)

-In the next few sections, we’ll take a look at how you should proceed when following up with a client regarding an unpaid invoice.
+In the next few sections, we’ll take a look at how you should proceed when following up with a client regarding a past due invoice.
 By actioning these four key tips, you can improve the chances of receiving your money and not burning your bridges with the client.

-First, it’s important that you don’t let the invoice go unpaid for very long.
+First, it’s important that you don’t let past due invoices go unpaid for very long.
 Sometimes people feel like following up too soon can come across as pushy or unprofessional.
 However, that couldn’t be further from the truth.

 In cases where the client has simply forgotten to pay or lost your email, this is often sufficient to solve the problem.
-Once you’ve sent the initial reminder, you’ll want follow up again within a week if you don’t hear back.
+Once you’ve sent the initial payment reminder email, you’ll want follow up again within a week if you don’t hear back.

 While not getting paid is undoubtedly a frustrating experience, it’s important that you maintain a professional tone and attitude throughout the process.
 This applies even if it’s well past the payment due date, and you’ve received no word from the client.

 The reality is that it’s simply not constructive to get angry, or to take the lack of a prompt payment personally.
-In fact, you’re much more likely to resolve the situation quickly if you maintain a calm, polite tone in all your communications with the client.
+In fact, you’re much more likely to resolve the situation quickly if you maintain a calm, polite tone in all your communications with the clients about overdue payments.